cupnoodle/blog/_posts/2016-02-28-lets-encrypt-everything.markdown

 ## Prerequisites

 You should have a linux server with user with **sudo** privillege.
-This post will be using Ubuntu server for example, you can replace the ubuntu specific command like <code>apt-get</code> with the command of linux distro you use.
+This post will use Ubuntu distro for example, you can replace Ubuntu specific command like <code>apt-get</code> with the command of Linux distro you use.

-The port 443 is not blocked by the firewall of your server as this port is used by SSL.
+Ensure that port 443 is not blocked by the firewall of your server as this port is used by SSL.

 You must own or have control to the domain name that you wish to use with the certificate generated.
 If you do not have a domain name yet, I recommend [purchasing one at Namecheap](https://www.namecheap.com/?aff=70386).

-As Let's Encrypt don't allow you generate certificate for domain name you don't own, you have to prove to them that you own the domain name.
+As Let's Encrypt don't allow you to generate certificate for domain name you don't own, you have to prove to them that you own the domain name.
 Go to DNS Setting of your domain name and create an A Record that points your domain to the public IP address of your server.
 For example, if you want the certificate to work for both **example.com** and **www.example.com** , you have to add two A records to your server as shown below :

 ![Adding both @ and www A Record](https://littlefoximage.s3.amazonaws.com/post/19/a_record.png)